-Fire damage is defined as the damaged caused to the property by fire.
+Fire damage is defined as the damage caused to the property by fire.
 As a homeowner, fire is the last thing we want to see at home.
-Fire causes massive destruction to our property, leaving our home with smoke, dirt and damaged furniture and equipment.
-Moreover, fire constitutes dangers to human.
-According to a research made by the National Disaster Education Coalition, In the United States, a home fire is the fifth greatest cause of death and injury and is also listed as the first cause of deaths for children below 15 years old.
+Fire causes massive destruction to our property, leaving our home with smoke, dirt, and damaged furniture and equipment.
+Moreover, fire constitutes a danger to humans.
+According to research made by the National Disaster Education Coalition, In the United States, a home fire is the fifth greatest cause of death and injury and is also listed as the first cause of death for children below 15 years old.

 It is extremely vital to understand the causes of fire damage.
-Superior Restoration is here to educate you of the common causes of fire damage.
+Superior Restoration is here to educate you on the common causes of fire damage.

 COMMON CAUSES OF FIRE DAMAGE

-A home fire can be generated in different sources.
-The most leading source of home fires and home injuries are cooking fires.
+A home fire can be generated from different sources.
+The leading source of home fires and home injuries is cooking fires.
 NFPA reported that U.S. fire departments attended to approximately 172,100 home structure fires each year from 2012 to 2016 due to cooking activities.
 Leaving food neglected while cooking may overheat cooking equipment such as pots and pans, and could lead to home fires.

 It is important that as a homeowner you are cautious of your surrounding and the sources of heat.
 Moreover, cleaning or wiping out any spilled grease or fat on your counter is also a vital preventive measure in avoiding cooking fires.